Lud0do1202/EZDB/README.md

 # EZDB
- Library making it easier to use, maintain and modify tables in a db
+ Library making it easier to :
+ - Use tables from a DB
+ - Execute queries